viamrobotics/docs/docs/services/navigation/_index.md

 ## Navigation concepts

 The following concepts are important to understand when utilizing the navigation service.
-Each concept is a type of relative or absolute measurement, taken by a [movement sensor](/components/movement-sensor/), which can then be utilized by your machine to navigate across space.
+Each concept is a type of relative or absolute measurement, taken by a [movement sensor](/components/movement-sensor/), which can then be used by your machine to navigate across space.

 Here's how to use the following types of measurements: